 Four-time Olympian Ezio Gamba was one of the world's leading judoka in the 1980's as he translated continental honours into world and Olympic medals.

-The Brescia native won gold at the 1980 Moscow Olympic Games and took silver four years later in Los Angeles.
-The -71kg star won senior European medals including gold in 1982 and came away with two senior world medals in 1979 and 1983 repetitively as he prepared for his Olympic challenge.
+The Brescia native won an Olympic gold medal at Moscow 1980 and took silver four years later in Los Angeles.
+The under-71kg star won senior European medals, including gold in 1982, and came away with two senior world medals in 1979 and 1983 repetitively as he prepared for his Olympic challenge.

 Thierry Rey - France